jessetrippe/jessetrippe.github.io/_work_items/01-amazon-scheduling.md

 	<div class="grid-item-12/12 grid-item-4/12@md">
 		<h2 class="mb-3">Final Design</h2>
 		<p>After getting leadership buy-in I built a prototype using our team's pattern library, Sketch, and Invision and took to the field for testing.
 We also conducted multiple interviews at bi-weekly video conference meetings with schedulers.</p>
 		<p>User feedback was overall positive and helped us prioritize and add additional features we hadn't yet thought of.
-I made many changes based on their feedback&mdash;mostly with accompanying training text, help material, and empty states&mdash;as many were confused by the naming of certain processes and tasks.</p>
+I made many changes based on their feedback—mostly with accompanying training text, help material, and empty states—as many were confused by the naming of certain processes and tasks.</p>
-		<p>The product team, development team, and myself developed a launch plan that released necessary features first, with additional screens and features coming out in phases.
-With each feature release we headed back into the field for research and to confirm future feature priority.
+		<p>The product team, development team, and I developed a launch plan that released the necessary features first, with additional screens and features coming out in phases.
+With each feature release, we headed back into the field for research and to confirm future feature priority.
 The development team began connecting the prototype to the backend which the development team had been building throughout this process.</p>
-		<p>In Fall of 2018 we completed launch of the desktop scheduling experience which consisted of a weekly scheduling template, a weekly and daily scheduling view, the ability to schedule time-off, and the ability to filter each view based on various parameters.
+		<p>In Fall of 2018, we completed the launch of the desktop scheduling experience which consisted of a weekly scheduling template, a weekly and daily scheduling view, the ability to schedule time-off, and the ability to filter each view based on various parameters.
 The team is now focusing on the driver facing mobile experience to receive and makes changes to schedules.
 This is being readied for mid-2019.</p>
 	</div>
 	<div class="grid-item-12/12 grid-item-8/12@md grid">
 		<img class="grid-item-12/12" src="//jessetrippe-cdn-173419.appspot.com/portfolio/amazon-scheduling-final-01.png" alt="">